Alemoretti/weather-app/README.md

 - PHP 8.x
 - Composer
 - Node.js and npm
 - SQL, MySQL or any other supported database.
-The project was created using SQLite, but you can change the database c
+The project was created using SQLite